syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupView/GroupViewItemReordered-Event.md

 title: GroupViewItemReordered Event
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: GroupView
 documentation: ug
 ---
-## GroupViewItemReordered Event
+# GroupViewItemReordered Event

 It occurs when a GroupView Item in the GroupView control is reordered.